GMLC-TDC/HELICS/docs/user-guide/advanced_topics/queries.md

 +---------------------------+------------------------------------------------------------+
 ```

-Other strings may be defined for specific federates.

 ### Core queries

-The following queries will be answered by a core.
+The following queries will be answered by a core:

 ```eval_rst
 +----------------------+-------------------------------------------------------------------------------------+